 victory on Saturday.

-Brenda Vargas met one of the toughest female Nak Muayʼs in the GTA in Effie Chan
+Brenda Vargas out of Norh York met one of the toughest female Nak Muayʼs in the GTA in Effie Chan

 from Southside.
 Chan is known as a pressure fighter.
 Most of her opponents spend the